 Treatment of Noise Phobias

 This can be done using an audio recording of the sounds that the dog fears.
-There are tapes, records, CDs and internet sites that mimic all sorts of noises, including exploding fireworks, car backfires and even gunshots.
+There are tapes, records, CDs, and internet sites that mimic all sorts of noises, including exploding fireworks, car backfires, and even gunshots.
 You can initially start by playing the tape at full volume once to confirm that the simulated noise is what is actually frightening the dog.
-If it is, you start by turning the volume low enough that your dog will no react.
-Reward him with praise and treats for his calm behavior.
-Once he is comfortable with that low volume, you may increase the volume incrementally over successive days, as he adjusts to each increase.
-Continue to rewarding him/her for relaxed behavior with yummy food treats that are only given during your desensitization exercises.
-Your dog will set the pace for this process.
-If he or she starts to show anxiety, go back a few steps to a tolerable lower volume.
+If it is, you start by turning the volume low enough that your dog will not react.
+Build positive associations with the noise by pairing it with petting, play and treats.

 Desensitization will not be effective if your dog is exposed to the actual source of the frightening sound during this process.
 Therefore, all efforts should be made to avoid anything that will trigger the dog’s panic response.

-3) Nutraceutical and Pharmaceutical Treatment
+- Nutraceutical and Pharmaceutical Treatment

 Consult with an Animal Behavior Specialist

 If you have made an effort to get your animal’s phobia under control and your dog is still running scared, you may find an animal behavior specialist to be helpful.
-These doctors of veterinary medicine have received added and specialized training in the psychology of animals and can advise you on how best to address your dog’s fear.
+These doctors of veterinary medicine have received an added year-long internship and 3 years of residency training in clinical animal behavioral medicine.
+A veterinary behaviorist can advise you how best to address your dog’s fear.